PerformanC/NodeLink/docs/API.md

 ### TrackStartEvent

 NodeLink, differently from LavaLink, emits the `TrackStartEvent` when the `@performanc/voice` starts sending the audio data to Discord, while LavaLink emits the event when receives the play request.

+### TrackStuckEvent

+There's no concept of `TrackStuckEvent` in NodeLink, as it's impossible to detect and/or not totally impossible to detect.
+When a track fails, it will emit the `TrackExceptionEvent` event.

 ## Filters